1000Bulbs/dev-app/01-fizz_buzz/README.md

 ## What's in here ##

+This is a FizzBuzz game.
+See how far you can get before you make an error.

 This is a Rails 3.2.12 app with several dependencies in the Gemfile, including:

 - Devise